 - This command produces a smaller executable, since unused units and subprograms do not generate code.

 However, you should know that most of the time is spent in code generation and the analyze and elaborate command generates code for all units needed, even units of

 ieee libraries.
 Therefore, according to the design, the time for this command may be higher than the time for the analyze command followed by the elaborate command.

 This command is still under development.
 In case of problems, you should go back to the traditional way.

 Design rebuilding commands¶

-Analyzing and elaborating a design consisting in several files can be tricky, due to dependencies.
+Analyzing and elaborating a design consisting of several files can be tricky, due to dependencies.
 GHDL has a few commands to rebuild a design.

-All the files specified in the command line are scanned, parsed and added in the libraries but as not yet analyzed.
+All the files specified in the command line are scanned, parsed and added into the libraries but as not yet analyzed.
 No object files are created.
-It’s purpose is to localize design units in the design files.
+Its purpose is to localize design units in the design files.
 The make command will then be able to recursively build a hierarchy from an entity name or a configuration name.